 With BA, you can pay just a flat fee for Reward flights to Europe of only £35 for a return economy class flight (£50 for Business Class).
 It’s not a bad deal, but it’s NOT FREE.

-US experts, correct me if I’m wrong, but I believe the same principle applies for travel hacking in the US.
-Sure, taxes may be lower, but free means no cash at all and from what I’ve seen, that’s nothing more than a travel hacking dream.
+US experts, correct me if I’m wrong, but I believe the same principle applies for collecting points in the US.
+Sure, taxes may be lower, but free means no cash at all and from what I’ve seen, that’s nothing more than a travel dream.

 But what about close to free?
 I’m happy to compromise on free if I can get something close to free and that flight I stumbled across – Madrid for only 50p with Iberia – is a very good example of how cheaply you can fly with the benefit of points.
 So, yes, I believe with enough research, advance planning and flexibility, there are definitely some deals to be had.